solunian/two-colors/README.md

 ## Dev Notes

+- RAYLIB IS COMPLICATED TO PORT, SO I THINK IM JUST GONNA MAKE TETRIS IN RAYLIB AND AN ACTUAL GAME IN GODOT CUZ I LIKE TO LIVE SANELY
 - this probably doesn't work
 - using raylib, but idk how to distribute executables properly
 - i bet i'll have a bunch of lovely memory leaks...